 Tubeless tires provide clear advantages in speed, comfort, grip and puncture protection.
-They avoid unnecessary friction between tires and tubes, which reduces the rolling resistance even more than with super light competition tires.
+They avoid unnecessary friction between tire and tube, which significantly reduces the rolling resistance, far below that of folding tires or tubulars.

 Tubeless tires can be used with a lower inflation pressure without compromising performance.
-That brings clear advantages in comfort as well as clearly more control in critical situations and on bad surface trails.
+That brings clear advantages in comfort as well as more control in critical situations and poor road/trail conditions.
 At the same time, tubeless systems provide a high puncture protection.
 The danger of blowouts is clearly reduced.
-A sudden loss of air pressure by burst tubes or valve tear off is excluded.
+A sudden loss of air pressure by burst tubes or valve tear off is no longer a worry.
 What is more, tubeless systems function perfectly together with puncture protection liquids.
 Punctures are re-sealed within milliseconds.

 - Schwalbe tubeless tires

-- (or tubeless easy tires and tubeless rim tape)
+- Airtight tubeless wheel (or tubeless-ready wheel and tubeless rim tape)

 - Tubeless valve

 - Mounting fluid (e.g. Schwalbe Easy Fit)